Car Shakes When Idling + Check Engine Light

 1. Misfire problem

-One of the most common reasons is a misfire.
+A very common cause is a misfire.
 This can make the engine feel shaky, uneven, jerky, or unstable while sitting still.

 2. Lean condition or vacuum leak